bfxdev/Arduino/VSCode/README.md

 - `defines`: Extra definition of macro values, which should reflect the exact set of `#define` lines to correctly interpret header files
 - `browse.limitSymbolsToIncludedHeaders`: Limit tag search to files included directly or indirectly from the sketch.
 We set it to `true` to avoid long lists of unrelated tags when using auto-completion.

 Finally, be aware that it is safe to delete the `c_cpp_properties.json` file.
-It can be re-created with default values by starting `C/C++: Edit configurations...` in the command palette (the default values will not be useable in most cases).
+It can be re-created with default values by starting `C/C++: Edit configurations...` (no Arduino-specific settings) or `Arduino: Board Config` in the command palette.

 ATTENTION: the file can be changed without any notice when adding a new library using the "Include library" button of the Library Manager or setting up a board.
 Absolute paths are added to the file, which may or may not be useful.
 Added lines in `includePath` or `forcedInclude` can be removed manually.
+Especially with version 0.2.26, the Arduino extension will push such modifications and restore them at some point (at least if you perform a new "board config").
+This is extremely annoying if the `c_cpp_properties.json` file is stored in a version-controlled repository (e.g. on GitHub).

+### Automatically generated c_cpp_properties.json for the Tag Parser

+When using `Arduino: Board Config`, the Arduino extension adds 2 Arduino-specific lines, or re-create a `c_cpp_properties.json` file with these lines, solely based on the board definition:

+- In `includePath`: `[packages folder]\\gamebuino\\hardware\\samd\\1.2.2\\**`
+- In `forcedInclude`: `[packages folder]\\gamebuino\\hardware\\samd\\1.2.2\\cores\\arduino\\Arduino.h`

+Then when using the `Arduino: Library Manager`, selection the Gamebuino META library, then clicking on _Include Library_, a line `#include <Gamebuino-Meta.h>` is added at the top of the Sketch and a line in the `c_cpp_properties.json` file, here again based solely on the definition of the library:

+- In `includePath`: `[sketchbook folder]\\libraries\\Gamebuino_META\\src`

+It is possible to use this automatically generated file with the Tag Parser.
+It will allow to show the definition of the functions of the Gamebuino library.

-### Building the c_cpp_properties.json file
+### Building the c_cpp_properties.json file for the Tag Parser

 To make the file more generic, we will use variable substitution as described in the [VSCode variables reference](https://code.visualstudio.com/docs/editor/variables-reference).
 We will use the following constructs in the tutorial: